Tiffany8/banking/README.md

 ## API Documentation

-Access Swagger documentation with example requests at [http://localhost:8080/documentation](http://localhost:8080/documentation) when the server is running.
+Access Swagger documentation at [http://localhost:8080/docs](http://localhost:8080/docs) when the server is running.

 ## Pain Points/Frustrations: